Holding Fast: Skipwith Cannéll's "Nocturne II"

 The poem offers a delicate summary of human fragility and the search for anchorage.
 By personifying the "bright Swan" as a protector, Cannéll highlights the contrast between the purity and stability of the ideal and the stumbling, uncertain nature of the individual soul.

-Cannéll utilizes the "foam of the sea" to represent a threshold—a place of constant motion and potential danger.
-The "white feet" of the Swan suggest a being that is at home in this chaos, moving across the waves with a grace that the speaker lacks.
-The illustration captures this beautifully, showing a woman clinging to a massive, luminous swan as they crest a wave, with the distant castle representing the safety that feels just out of reach.
+Cannéll utilizes the "foam of the sea" to represent a threshold—a place of constant motion, unpredictable shifts, and psychological danger.
+The "white feet" of the Swan suggest a transcendent being that remains perfectly untroubled by this chaos, moving across the churning waves with an effortless grace that the speaker lacks.
+By contrasting the fragile human impulse to "stumble" against the absolute purity of the "bright Swan," the poem captures the universal instinct to find a sacred anchor when the ground beneath us begins to give way.

 The core philosophical "takeaway" is the admission of weakness.
 The speaker does not claim to be able to swim or navigate the "deep waters" alone; instead, they cry out to be held fast.
-It is a powerful reminder that there is a specific kind of strength found in recognizing when we are about to "stumble" and reaching for something brighter and more enduring than ourselves.
+It is a powerful reminder that there is a specific kind of strength found in recognizing our own limitations, showing that the act of reaching for something brighter and more enduring than ourselves is its own form of preservation.